Abdullah Jamal

 Building energy flexibility, demand response, and smart meter analytics.

-My doctoral research is positioned at the intersection of building energy analytics, smart meter data, heating demand estimation, and demand response.
-The work focuses on how public buildings can be analyzed and operated as flexible energy resources, especially where electric heating, weather sensitivity, and renewable energy integration are important.
+My doctoral research focuses on how public buildings can be analyzed as flexible energy resources, especially where smart meter data, electric heating, weather sensitivity, and demand response are important.

 01